 In a large frying pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until caramelized, 8 to 10 minutes.
 From the pot with the vegetables, measure 1 tablespoon [2 TBL] pickling liquid and add to the pan with the onion.
 Continue cooking the onion, stirring frequently, until the liquid is almost evaporated, about 1 minute longer.
 Remove from the heat and cover to keep warm.
 While the onion is cooking, start preparing the fish.

 Prep the garnish; prep and cook the fish

 - Strip the cilantro leaves from the stems for garnish.

-- Pat the fish dry with a paper towel; season lightly with salt and pepper and sprinkle with the blackening spice blend.
+- Pat the fish dry with a paper towel; season lightly with salt and pepper and the blackening spice blend.

 In another large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

 For sole: Add the fish and cook until lightly browned on the bottom side, 2 to 3 minutes.
 Turn and cook until the flesh is opaque and flaky, 1 to 2 minutes.